Unlock AI Power: Run DeepSeek Locally on OpenMediaVault with Docker Compose

 Step 1: Prepare Docker Directories

-2. Create subfolders for Ollama and Open WebUI under your existing Docker shared folder:
+- Create subfolders for Ollama and Open WebUI under your existing Docker shared folder:- ollama(to store AI models)

 Step 2: Create the Docker Compose File